Document Type : Research Paper

 Graphical Abstract

-Effect of exhaust gas recirculation and constant pre-heated air temperature on the homogeneous charge compression ignition combustion engine with diesel and wppo 20 blend
+Effect of exhaust gas recirculation and constant pre-heated air temperature on the homogeneous charge compression ignition combustion engine with diesel and WPPO 20 blend

 Keywords